David G. Burnet: Later life

 Hannah Burnet died on October 30, 1858.
 Their only surviving child, William Estey Burnet, took a leave of absence from his military service and helped Burnet move to Galveston, where he lived with an old friend, Sidney Sherman.
 Burnet opposed secession and was saddened when his son joined the Confederate Army but later supported his son's efforts.
 Colonel William Burnet was killed on March 31, 1865, at Spanish Fort, Alabama, leaving Burnet as the only surviving member of his family.

 In 1865, Sherman's wife died, and Burnet left Sherman's home to live with Preston Perry.
-The following year the first Reconstruction state legislature appointed Burnet and Oran Roberts to be U.S. senators from Texas.
-Neither man was able to take the Ironclad oath and so they were not permitted to take their Senate seats.
+The following year, the first Reconstruction state legislature appointed Burnet and Oran Roberts to be US senators from Texas.
+Neither man could take the Ironclad oath, so they were not permitted to take their Senate seats.

-Burnet's last public service came in 1868, when he was appointed as a delegate to the Democratic National Convention, which nominated Horatio Seymour for president.
-In his later years, Burnet suffered from senility, and before his death, he had carried a trunk of his private papers into an empty lot and burned them all.
+Burnet's last public service came in 1868 when he was appointed as a delegate to the Democratic National Convention, which nominated Horatio Seymour for president.
+In his later years, Burnet experienced senility.
+Before his death, he had carried a trunk of his private papers into an empty lot and burned them all.

 He died on December 5, 1870, aged 82, in Galveston.
 He was first buried in Magnolia Cemetery, but in 1894, his remains were moved to Galveston's Lakeview Cemetery, where he was buried next to Sidney Sherman's grave.

 Burnet County was named in his honor when it was formed in 1852, as was its county seat.
 In 1936, the state erected a statue of Burnet in Clarksville.
 David G. Burnet Elementary School in Dallas and David G. Burnet Elementary School in Odessa are named in his honor.